pragyaai/ndna/_llm/nTDS.md

 </p>

 The **layer-specific patterns** uncovered by **nTDS** expose the *non-uniform transmission* of semantic traits: **early transformer layers** often reflect the more *literal* and *syntactic* characteristics of one parent, while **deeper layers** emphasize *abstract*, *culturally nuanced* semantics originating from the other.
-This layered trait distribution echoes hierarchical models of cognition and language processing, where progressively abstract representations emerge along the neural processing hierarchy (Tenney et al., 2019; Alain & Bengio, 2016).
+This layered trait distribution echoes hierarchical models of cognition and language processing, where progressively abstract representations emerge along the neural processing hierarchy ({% cite tenney2019bert %}; {% cite alain2016understanding %}).

-From a formal perspective, **nTDS** quantifies trait dominance via **Euclidean distances** within the high-dimensional latent semantic space, effectively mirroring the biological concept of *quantitative trait loci* (QTLs) (Griffiths et al., 2015), where specific genomic loci modulate the expression of phenotypic traits.
+From a formal perspective, **nTDS** quantifies trait dominance via **Euclidean distances** within the high-dimensional latent semantic space, effectively mirroring the biological concept of *quantitative trait loci* (QTLs) {% cite griffiths2015introduction %}, where specific genomic loci modulate the expression of phenotypic traits.
 This analogy bridges genomics and deep learning by treating transformer layers as functional "genomic loci" influencing semantic phenotype expression.

 Practically, the insights offered by **nTDS** enable **strategic fine-tuning** and **transfer learning** interventions: by pinpointing layers with dominant parental traits, practitioners can selectively amplify or attenuate these features to optimize performance, cultural sensitivity, and fairness.
 This capability enhances model *transparency* and *adaptability* across diverse sociocultural contexts.